 What are your fondest childhood memories?
 Mine are of my little Italian Grandma Dora making homemade pasta for our Sunday family dinners with my aunts, uncles and cousins.
-The importance of family was instilled in all of us from a very young age and I am so thankful that we are still close to this day.
-This post contains affiliate links.
-Check out our disclosure policy here.
+The importance of family was instilled in all of us from a very young age and we are still close to this day.

 Thank you Bum Bum for teaching us the importance of family by your example, for teaching me how to make your homemade pasta and for making delicious memories that I treasure and savor to this day. xoxo

 Fun for kids

 Making pasta is so much fun for kids to do!
 My grandkids get so excited when they know we will be making homemade pasta for dinner.
 And, I must admit, I get excited too!
 It really is lots of fun!

 I love sharing this tradition with them, not just because it has been passed down through the generations in our family but it is:

 - A math lesson when they measure out ingredients